MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/administration/cannot-locate-a-server-to-load-workbook-data-model-in-powerpivot.md

 ---
-title: A "We cannot locate a server to load the workbook Data Model" error in PowerPivot for SharePoint 2016
+title: "We cannot locate a server to load the workbook Data Model" error in PowerPivot for SharePoint 2016
+description: Fixes an error that occurs when you try to render workbooks and slice data in PowerPivot.
 author: helenclu
 ms.author: randring
 manager: dcscontentpm